zachfire9/github-utilities/README.md

 http://127.0.0.1:5000/?token={Personal Access Token}&owner={Repo Owner}&repo={Repo Name}
 ```

-token: GitHub Personal Access Token for the user you want the forked repo associated with
+`token`: GitHub Personal Access Token for the user you want the forked repo associated with

-owner: GitHub owner of the repository you want to fork
+`owner`: GitHub owner of the repository you want to fork

-repo: GitHub repository you want to fork
+`repo`: GitHub repository you want to fork

 ## Configure App Environment